MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-volume-forecasting.md

 #### Filter data by drilling up or down

-You can drill into the report data by using the up or down arrows at the top-right side of the report to display data by day, week, month, or year for **Daily**, and by minute, hour, day, week, month, or year for **Intraday**.
+You can drill into the report data table by using the up or down arrows at the top-right side of the number grid, to display data by day, week, month, or year for **Daily**, and by minute, hour, day, week, month, or year for **Intraday**.

 :::image type="content" source="media/volume-forecasting-drill-month.png" alt-text="View of the Forecast report data filters.":::